 At a glance, net restaurant growth is important for franchise restaurant success in 5 key ways:

 With more franchise locations, franchise restaurant brands can spread their costs and resources across a larger network, improving overall system efficiency and profitability.
-We have seen this play out countless times since the pandemic, in particular for the QSR model as we wrote about in this article on five restaurant industry trends in 2022
+We have seen this play out countless times since the pandemic, in particular for the QSR model as we wrote about in this article on five restaurant industry trends in 2022. - Attractive to Investors:

 Franchise brands with strong net restaurant growth are often more attractive to potential investors, as they demonstrate a proven ability to expand and succeed in new markets.
 Even franchisees interested in your restaurant brand are closely scrutinizing the FDD to see closures that appear in the required tables.